-How to Use Pivots Points for Forex Day Trading
+How to Use Pivots Points for Day Trading - Forex Trend Indicators

-Pivot Points are used by Forex traders to find support and resistance levels based on the previous day's price action.
-There are various ways to calculate pivot points, including averaging the open, high, low, and close of the previous day's chart price.
+Pivot Points are used by traders to find support and resistance levels based on the previous day's price action.

-Pivot points are very useful tools that use the previous bars' highs, lows and closings to project support and resistance levels for future bars.
+This indicator is a very useful tool that use the previous bars' highs, lows and closings to project support and resistance levels for future bars.

-Longer term pivot points provide an idea of where key support and resistance levels should be.
+This indicator provides an idea of where key support and resistance should be.
 Place the pivot points on your currency charts and price will bounce off one of these levels.
-These levels are used by traders to trade market tops, market bottoms or trend reversals.
-The points are accurate since they provide the high and low of price for a particular day.
+These levels are used by investors to determine market tops, market bottoms or trend reversals.

 - Daily pivots points are calculated from previous day's high, low, close which ends at 5.00pm EST(2100 GMT)

-The other support and resistance levels are also important in calculating levels that can generate significant price movements.
+The other support and resistance levels are also important in calculating areas that can generate significant market movements.

-Pivot points can be used in two ways.
-The first way is for determining overall Forex market trend: if the pivot point price is broken in an upward movement, then the market trend is bullish, and vice versa.
-However, pivot points are short-term trend indicators, useful for only one day until they need to be recalculated.
+The first way is for determining overall Forex trend: if the pivot point is broken in an upward movement, then the market is bullish, and vice versa.
+However, pivot levels are short-term trend indicators, useful for only one day until they need to be recalculated.

-The second method is to use these levels price levels to enter and exit the markets.
-This indicator is a useful tool that can be used to calculate levels that are likely to cause price movement.
+The second method is to use these points to enter and exit the markets.
+This indicator is a useful tool that can be used to calculate the areas that are likely to cause price movement.

 These points should be used conjunction with other forms of technical analysis such as Moving averages, MACD and stochastic oscillator.

-Trend Direction Determined by Pivot Point: Combined with other technical analysis techniques such as overbought/oversold oscillators, volatility measurements, the central pivot point may be useful in determining the general trending direction of the currency exchange market.
+Trend Direction: Combined with other technical analysis techniques such as overbought/oversold oscillators, volatility measurements, the central point may be useful in determining the general trending direction of the currency exchange market.
 Trades are only taken in the direction of the Forex trend.
-Buy trades occur only when the price is above the central point and sell trades occur only when the price is below the central pivot point.
+Buy signal occurs only when the market is above the central pivot and sell signal occur only when the market is below the central pivot.

-Price Breakouts: When trading price breakouts, a bullish signal occurs when the price breaks up through the central pivot point or one of the resistance levels (typically Resistance 1).
-A bearish signal occurs when price breaks down through the central pivot point or one of the support levels (typically Support 1).
+Price Breakouts: A bullish signal occurs when the market breaks up through the central pivot or one of the resistances (typically Resistance 1).
+A bearish signal occurs when the market breaks down through the central point or one of the supports (typically Support 1).

 - A buy signal occurs when the price moves towards a support level, gets very close to it, touches it, or moves only slightly through it, and then reverses and moves back in the opposite direction.